uni-tj/java-compiler/documentation.md

 - valid types
   - every user-written type is valid.
 If it refers to a class, the class exists.
   - Since all generated types are assumed to be correct, the type-related functions need not worry about class resolution failing and carrying positions around.
+- field initializers are copied to all constructors that do not call another constructor of the same class

 Features: